-1. PRINCIPLES OF STEREOCHEMISTRY: Configurational and conformational isomerism in enantioselectivity acyclic and cyclic compounds. stereogenicity, stereoselectivity. diastereoselectivity.
-Configurational and conformational effects selectivity/specificity.
+1. PRINCIPLES OF STEREOCHEMISTRY: Configurational and conformational isomerism in acyclic and cyclic compounds, stereogenicity, stereoselectivity, enantioselectivity and diastereoselectivity.
+Configurational and conformational effects on reactivity and selectivity/specificity.
 Elements of symmetry, chirality, molecules with more than one chiral centres, chirality of organic molecules without chiral centres (biphenyls, allenes, spiranes) and due to helical shape.
 Enantiotopic and diastereotopic atoms, groups and faces.
 Stereoselective and stereospecific synthesis.
 (11)